About the House

 Jesse has already proven he can put in the work.
 But now, as a Habitat homebuyer in process, his hard work will result in a safe and secure affordable home that he can truly call his own.
 Jesse’s 2 bedroom/1 bathroom single family home will be on New Heights Drive-the perfect name for Jesse’s journey to heightened independence!

 About the Sponsor

-And fittingly, his home is made possible with funding from the W&S Foundation (proceeds from the 2018 Christmas Jam).
-The Adopt a Lot is Jerry Sternberg, in honor of Jeff Fobes, editor of the Mountain Xpress, for his many years of promoting housing and social justice issues in the Mountain Xpress.
+His home is made possible with funding from the W&S Foundation this year in memory of Brandon Church, the brother of Warren’s friend Eric Church (proceeds from the 2018 Christmas Jam).
+The Adopt-A-Lot sponsor is Jerry Sternberg, in honor of Jeff Fobes, editor of the Mountain Xpress, for his many years of promoting housing and social justice issues in the Mountain Xpress.